OctopusDeploy/People/Security-Operations/L3-Senior-Security-Engineer.md

 - I am advanced in my team's domain.
 - I can confidently step outside my comfort zone and adapt quickly to new technologies.
-- I confidently provide security expertise during peer reviews for codebases across the organisation.
+- I confidently provide security expertise during peer reviews for codebases across the organization.
 - I make appropriate scaling, reliability, and maintenance trade-offs as they occur in practice.
-- I identify, qualify and reduce technical debt as appropriate to my team's priorities.
+- I identify, qualify, and reduce technical debt as appropriate to my team's priorities.

 <details>
 <summary>Examples</summary>